flowbehappy/PageHouse/README.md

 Some features which make PageHouse unique among all kinds of K-V engines:

 * PageHouse can store values with any size.
-And storing large values is welcome in PageHouse.
+And storing large values (e.g. 64KiB to 64 MiBs) is welcome in PageHouse.
 * Support snapshot.
 You can read on a stable view without worrying about the consistency.
 * Support reference.
 You can store a ref-page of another page.
 Similar to hard link in a file system.
 * Support external values.
 You can store your real value data in anywhere, and then put a link in PageHouse.
 E.g. files on local disk or object storage.